 Let me start with a confession.
-I am one of those people who cries when I watch horse movies like Seabiscuit or Secretariat.
+I love any movie with animals as the leading characters.
+Seabiscuit or Secretariat are among my favorite horse movies.
 I am touched by the powerful storylines that show how those horses realized their full potential because they ended up in the hands of the right trainers and owners.
 How many horses (and other animals) end up in the hands of the wrong people on this Earth?
 Likewise, how many people end up in the hands of the wrong leaders?
 Just as horse whisperers create environments for horses to be champions, good leaders also create environments for people to be champions.
 This is why horse whispering leadership lessons are invaluable.
 Leaders can transform their ability to build trust and engage employees by learning the secrets of horse whisperers.

 Leading with Authority Vs. Influence